aamiralidev/lsp/docs/initialized.md

 In this response:
 - `method` specifies the type of notification or request initiated by the server in response to the `initialized` notification.
 - `params` contains the parameters required by the `workspace/configuration` method.
-Here, it’s requesting the configuration of the python interpreter used.
+Here, it s requesting the configuration of the python interpreter used.

 ### Summary